michikono/typescript-tdd-exercises/README.md

 compiles to JavaScript and without Node, you would need to run your code in a browser.
 Running sample snippets in a browser adds unnecessary complexity as compared to running Node scripts.
 * Testing is done using two libraries.
 One is [Mocha](http://mochajs.org/#getting-started), a framework for writing assertions.
 The other is [Sinon](http://sinonjs.org/docs/), a stubbing and mocking library.
+* The Sinon methods are enabled through [Sinomocha](https://github.com/keithamus/sinomocha).
+It effectively attaches sinon methods to the scope inside `it()` methods.
+See examples of this in [Driver tests](./test/example/driver.ts)